ZX Spectrum's CPU couldn't do multiplication

 that takes that multiplication algorithm we learned back in school

 and applies it to binary digits.
-Since anything times 0
+Since anything times 0 is 0 and times 1 is itself, this approach doesn’t need a

 pre-computed multiplication table like we did in school.
 It also can save some loops by using bitwise operations.
 Clever.